Date of

 Voyages to and from the Cape of Good Hope with an account of a journey into the interior of S Africa by Rev John Campbell (1830)

 Published for the Religious Tract Society, this 271 page book with several illustrations (some shown below) has a blind stamped cloth and gilt spine.
+(The rare 248 page 1840 edition of this book can be seen below)

 This 16cm by 10cm sized book is a condensed description of his second voyage to S. Africa, 1819-21 and is "intended for the young".
 The full account of his second voyage appeared in 2 vols. in 1822.